 - A single parathyroid adenoma.
 This is the most common cause of primary hyperparathyroidism.
 There is a non-cancerous (benign) tumour of one of your parathyroid glands.
 This causes the gland to release more parathyroid hormone than it should.

 - Hyperplasia affecting more than one parathyroid gland.
 This accounts for most other cases of primary hyperparathyroidism.
-Hyperplasia means that the parathyroid gland has got bigger.
+Hyperplasia means that the parathyroid gland has become bigger.
 It usually affects more than one gland at the same time.
 As a result of the increase in size, more parathyroid hormone is released.

 - Parathyroid carcinoma.
-Very rarely, primary hyperparathyroidism is caused by cancer (carcinoma) in one of the parathyroid glands.
+Very rarely, primary hyperparathyroidism is caused by cancer in one of the parathyroid glands.

 It is usually not clear why parathyroid adenoma or hyperplasia occurs.
 However, if you have had radiotherapy treatment to your head or neck in the past, you seem to have an increased chance of developing a parathyroid adenoma or carcinoma.
 Primary hyperparathyroidism seems to be more common in women than in men and most commonly affects women after the menopause.

 Primary hyperparathyroidism does not usually run in families.
 However, in a very small number of people, it can be the result of an inherited condition called familial isolated hyperparathyroidism.
 Also, rarely, it may be inherited as part of a collection of problems (a syndrome) called multiple endocrine neoplasia (MEN) which affects the parathyroids, the pancreas and the pituitary gland.